exadel-inc/esl/eslint/README.md

     - "@exadel/esl"
 ```

 Once you have added the plugin to your project, you can define specific ESLint rules for handling ESL deprecations in your ESLint configuration file.
-Here are some examples of how to configure these rules:
+Here are some examples of how to configure them:

 ```json
 {